 Once in the Nelnet portal, you will see your current balance, the option to make a payment or set up a payment plan.
-The Nelnet portal is also where you can see your current balance, view/print your billing statement and set up direct deposit as is required for all student refunds.
+The Nelnet portal is also where you can see your current balance, view/print your billing statement and set up direct deposit as it is required for all student refunds.

-This will bring you to the payment site.
-From here you will be able see your balance and set up a payment plan through Nelnet's system.
 Your monthly payment amount may be adjusted if you incur additional charges, such as textbook rentals, late fees, or other charges.
 Students on payment plans remain subject to other financial policies of Maria College, including late fees and refund policies.
 You can stop participating in the Payment Plan program at any time by submitting a written request to the Office of the Bursar along with full payment for any amount remaining on your student account.
-Maria College reserves the right to not offer the Payment Plan program to any student who has previously failed to make payments according to their agreed upon payment schedule or had their student account balance assigned to a debt collector.
+Maria College reserves the right to not offer the Payment Plan program to any student who has previously failed to make payments according to their agreed upon payment schedule or had their student account balance assigned to a debt collector